Amed Rosario Player Props: Guardians vs. Mariners

 Mariners Pitching Rankings (2022)

-- Mariners pitchers combined to give up 186 total home runs at a rate of 1.1 per game (24th in the league).
+- Mariners pitchers combined to give up 186 total home runs last year (1.1 per game).
+That ranked 24th in baseball.

-- Ray starts for the first time this season for the Mariners.
+- Gilbert gets the call to start for the Mariners, his first of the season.

-- The 31-year-old southpaw last appeared Saturday, Oct.
-15 against the Houston Astros, when he came on in relief and went scoreless two-thirds of an inning.
+- The 25-year-old righty started and threw 5 1/3 innings when he last appeared Tuesday, Oct.
+11 against the Houston Astros.

 © 2023 Data Skrive.
 All rights reserved.